Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Stochastic deterioration processes via Dynamic Bayesian Networks

 To allow DBNs based inference within a reasonable computational time for practical problems, the following assumptions are often imposed:

 \begin{enumerate}[label=\roman*)] \item Discrete state space: Exact inference algorithms are limited to discrete random variables \citep{murphythesis}.
 A discretization operation must thus be performed to convert the original continuous random variables to the discrete space.
 The unknown error introduced by the discretization operation converges to zero in the limit of an infinitesimal interval size.
-However, the computational complexity of the inference task grows linearly with the number of states and exponentially with the number of random variables. \item Markovian assumption: the conditional probabilities associated with the random variables $P(s_{t+1})$ at time step $t+1$ depend only on the random variables $P(s_{t})$ at the current time step $t$, and are independent of all past states, in which the state space $S$ is the domain of all random variables involved in the description of the deterioration process. \item Time invariance: the transition probability matrix $P(s_{t+1}|s_{t})$ is stationary for all time steps.
-This assumption is however relaxed in some simulation-based environments \citep{Jannie2018Computational}. \end{enumerate}
+However, the computational complexity of the inference task grows linearly with the number of states and exponentially with the number of random variables. \item Markovian assumption: The state space $S$ is the domain of all random variables involved in the description of the deterioration process, and the conditional probabilities $P(s_{t+1}|s_t)$ associated with the random variables at time step $t+1$ depend only on the random variables at the current time step $t$, and are independent of all past states. \end{enumerate} The transition probability matrix $P(s_{t+1}|s_{t})$ can also be assumed as stationary for some applications, thus facilitating the formulation of the problem.
+This can however be easily relaxed without entailing additional computational efforts \citep{Jannie2018Computational}.